 Autism is a broad spectrum of neurodevelopmental differences which is characterized by social and communication challenges, repetitive behaviors, sensory hypersensitivity and unique strengths and differences.
 Autism is not a disease.
 It is a life-long condition.
 About 1/3 of people on the autism spectrum are non-speaking.
 Autism effects more than 1 percent of the population.
 An estimated 70 million people on the planet are on the autism spectrum.
 In trying to understand the spectrum of autism, many people have shared this visual explanation of autism by Rebecca Burgess.

 There are many models about disability.
-The Art of Autism prefers the human rights model and the social model over the medical model.
+The Art of Autism prefers the human rights model and the social model over the medical model (or the pathology paradigm).

 The medical model looks at autism as a set of deficits or impairments.
 Under the medical model, these impairments or differences should be ‘fixed’ or changed by medical and other treatments, even when the impairment or difference does not cause pain or illness.
 The medical model looks at what is ‘wrong’ with the person, instead of what that person needs.